Publication

 10 - Equality impact assessment

 10.1.
-The NSHCS and HEE give due regard to the need to eliminate discrimination and promote equality of opportunity for all when making policy decisions and implementing this policy.
+The NSHCS give due regard to the need to eliminate discrimination and promote equality of opportunity for all when making policy decisions and implementing this policy.

 10.2.
 This policy has been developed with input from the NSHCS Equality, Diversity and Inclusion Committee and an accompanying Equality Impact Assessment has been produced.